codatio/codat-docs/docs/expenses/faq.md

 		`}
 	/>
 	<Question
-		question="Why should I move our existing accounting integrations to Sync for Expenses?" answer={`
+		question="Why should I move our existing accounting integrations to Expenses?" answer={`
-Moving your existing integrations to Sync for Expenses lets you leverage the following benefits:
+Moving your existing integrations to Expenses lets you leverage the following benefits:

 <ol>